bazthedev/SolsScope/README.md

 - Automatically detect if you are using the MSStore version or the Player and will adjust the script accordingly

 # TBA:
-- Finished Jester detection.
-- Auto Purchase from merchant (???) will start only for void coins.
-If you do not have Merchant Teleporter, then this will not work.
-- You will be able to choose to only buy items from Mari, Jester or both.
 - Create a feature request if you want something to be added!

 # System Requirements: